Correlations between emission events in Rainbow Gravity: Introduction

-This paper is organized into four sections, starting by discussing the thermodynamic properties for a black hole in a rainbow gravity scenario.
-In the next section we investigate the study of correlations between particle emission events.
+In this work, we will investigate for the first time the influence of Rainbow gravity on the particle emission correlation of a black hole.
+This paper is organized into four sections, starting by discussing the thermodynamic properties of a black hole in a rainbow gravity scenario.
+In the next section, we investigate the study of correlations between particle emission events.
 To conclude, we make a numerical analysis of the theoretical results presented in the previous sections and present the physical results found.